Justin Clarke-Doane

 2005 B.A.
 Philosophy / Mathematics, New College of Florida

 Justin Clarke-Doane joined the Columbia department in 2014.
-He is also a Periodic Visitor at the Institute for Advanced Study, Princeton, an Honorary Research Fellow at the University of Birmingham, UK, and an Adjunct Research Associate at Monash University, Australia.
+He is also an Honorary Research Fellow at the University of Birmingham, UK, an Adjunct Research Associate at Monash University, Australia, and has been Periodic Visitor at the Institute for Advanced Study, Princeton.
 His work centers on metaphysical and epistemological problems surrounding apparently a priori, or 'armchair', inquiry, like mathematical, logical, moral and modal inquiry.
 He is the author of Morality and Mathematics (Oxford University Press, 2020), Mathematics and Metaphilosophy (Cambridge University Press, 2022), and various articles.
-The Philosopher's Annual selected his articles as among the "ten best in philosophy" in 2013 and 2015.
+The Philosopher's Annual twice selected his papers as among the "ten best in philosophy".
 In addition to his primary areas of research, he has written on the mind-body problem, the philosophy of physics, and (with Kathryn Tabb) free will and psychopathology.

 Selected Articles